 The second way that extraneous variables can make it difficult to detect the effect of the independent variable is by becoming confounding variables.
 A confounding variable is an extraneous variable that differs on average across levels of the independent variable.
 For example, in almost all experiments, participants' intelligence quotients (IQs) will be an extraneous variable.
 But as long as there are participants with lower and higher IQs at each level of the independent variable so that the average IQ is roughly equal, then this variation is probably acceptable (and may even be desirable).
-What would be bad, however, would be for participants at one level of the independent dent variable to have substantially lower IQs on average and participants at another level to have substantially higher IQs on average.
+What would be bad, however, would be for participants at one level of the independent variable to have substantially lower IQs on average and participants at another level to have substantially higher IQs on average.
 In this case, IQ would be a confounding variable.

-To confound means to confuse, and this effect is exactly why confounding variables are undesirable.
+To confound means to confuse, and this is exactly what confounding variables do.
 Because they differ across conditions-just like the independent variable-they provide an alternative explanation for any observed difference in the dependent variable.
-Figure 6.1 shows the results of a hypothetical study, in which participants in a positive mood condition scored higher on a memory task than participants in a negative mood condition.
+Figure 6.1 "Hypothetical Results From a Study on the Effect of Mood on Memory" shows the results of a hypothetical study, in which participants in a positive mood condition scored higher on a memory task than participants in a negative mood condition.
 But if IQ is a confounding variable-with participants in the positive mood condition having higher IQs on average than participants in the negative mood condition-then it is unclear whether it was the positive moods or the higher IQs that caused participants in the first condition to score higher.
 One way to avoid confounding variables is by holding extraneous variables constant.
 For example, one could prevent IQ from becoming a confounding variable by limiting participants only to those with IQs of exactly 100.
 But this approach is not always desirable for reasons we have already discussed.
 A second and much more general approach-random assignment to conditions-will be discussed in detail shortly.